HaxePunk/haxepunk.com/documentation/tutorials/movement-and-animation.md

 Welcome back to the next tutorial in the series!
 We will be covering animations in this section as well as some advanced movement.

 First off let's start with a Player class.
-Like last time we will extend com.haxepunk.Entity so we can add it to the scene later.
+Like last time we will extend `haxepunk.Entity` so we can add it to the scene later.
 This may look daunting but I have added comments to make it easier to tell what is happening.
 You can use the player image below or create your own.

 ![Player Image](/documentation/tutorials/images/player.png)